justnorris/Co-Authors-Plus/readme.txt

 == Installation ==

+1. Make sure your server is using PHP 5.6+
-1. IMPORTANT: Please disable the original Co-Authors plugin (if you are using it) before installing Co-Authors Plus
+2. IMPORTANT: Please disable the original Co-Authors plugin (if you are using it) before installing Co-Authors Plus
-1. Extract the coauthors-plus.zip file and upload its contents to the `/wp-content/plugins/` directory.
+3. Extract the coauthors-plus.zip file and upload its contents to the `/wp-content/plugins/` directory.
 Alternately, you can install directly from the Plugin directory within your WordPress Install.
-1. Activate the plugin through the "Plugins" menu in WordPress.
+4. Activate the plugin through the "Plugins" menu in WordPress.
-1. Place the appropriate [co-authors template tags](http://vip.wordpress.com/documentation/incorporate-co-authors-plus-template-tags-into-your-theme/) in your template.
+5. Place the appropriate [co-authors template tags](http://vip.wordpress.com/documentation/incorporate-co-authors-plus-template-tags-into-your-theme/) in your template.
-1. Add co-authors to your posts and pages.
+6. Add co-authors to your posts and pages.

 == Screenshots ==